 I thought they were nice, but I wasn’t deep into it like he was.
 But I WAS (and still am) passionate about saving money, making sustainable choices and reducing consumption, which these building styles all fulfilled in a way that conventional building never could.

 And the BIG overlap for us was that we both wanted to be debt-free and financially stable enough that we could afford to work less, be with our future kids more, and travel the world with them.

 From there, we looked at what it would actually take to get us to that point.

 4. Buy land

 Okay, so you sat and had a lovely talk.
 You set some goals.
-Great.

 Now you have to do this crazy thing called FOLLOW THROUGH.

-When you have these meetings, don’t forget to listen to each other.
+No matter what phase you’re in, you’ll be doing a lot of communicating about your thoughts, ideas, and plans.
 This is a time to be really attentive to each other and see what is happening in your finances for what it is.
 It isn’t a time to place blame, find fault, or try to commandeer the situation.

 I’m fortunate to have a spouse who sees this as an equal partnership and I value that immensely.
 This is essential to a healthy financial partnership.
 You are both equal and both bring your aspirations and values to the table.
 LISTEN to them and together you can 100% reach your goals.